All Episodes

 Well, guess what?

-We're gonna make sure you get there.
+We're going to make sure you get there.

 I mean, it's just out there.